chapter 07

 "I've got witnesses."

-"I never make a vow.
-It is my intention and when I have finished my work, we will be sharing vegetables."
+“I never make a vow.
+It is my intention and when I have finished my work, I truly hope we will be sharing vegetables.”

-"We are the angels.
+“We are the angels.
 Because we can see heaven.
 It is there for anyone and because we are what we are and we believe it is better to be like we are, we are by default obliged to our descendants to release all from slavery and find a better way to manage the wealth of paradise.
-Or we will lose it.
+Or we may lose it.
 Until we have dropped our death cult worshipping and our plunder luxury.
 There will be war.
 War and ignorance.
-And such a state can never sustain it self.
-And."
+And such a state can never sustain itself.
+It does not balance out.
+And.”

 "But not tonight, please.
 I'm going to bed."

-John and I stayed up the longest and sat out on the hill to watch the sun come up.
+John and I had too much to talk about.
+We stayed up long after everyone had gone to bed.
+We kept a small fire burning and sat out on the hill to watch the sun come up.

 "Did you ever think we would both end up in the university of Rome."

 The sun was exploding up over the hills.
 And I noticed all the sounds around me.
-And knew I was real.
+And though I knew we knew so little and that our mission was next to impossible, I knew we were real.
+I knew it was up to us to decide the future.
+By embracing the chance given in the present.

 chapter 09